What is razor burn and what can you do about it?

 How can you prevent razor burn?

-- Use a new or clean razor, make sure it is sharp
+• Use a New or clean razor, make sure it is sharp

-- Use a good aftershave or aftershave balm after shaving.
+• Use a good aftershave or Aftershave Balm after Shaving

-How to treat razor burn?
+How do you treat razor burn?

 Take care of your skin!